azmartone/webgl-socket-example/README.md

 On your desktop, browse to
     http://[server]:9000/server.html

-## Release History
+## To Do
-1. Orientation needs to be refined.
+1. Orientation metrics and animation needs to be refined.
 2. Consider using acceleration rather than orientation.

 ## License